 - If your bike has a kickstand, it must be taken off.

-- You'll also need a number plate.
-Most tracks will supply you with a temporary paper plate when you sign up.
+- You will also need a number plate.
+We can supply you with a temporary paper plate when you sign up.

 - First, a helmet is required, and the USA BMX and Okeeheelee BMX highly recommend one with full-face protection.
 Okeeheelee and many USA BMX tracks have "Rental" helmets for beginners to use.
 A lot of times, a good inexpensive helmet can be found at garage sales or in the pit area of your local BMX track.